fmerg/pymerkle/docs/proofs.rst

 The inscribed fields are self-explanatory.
 Among them, *provider* refers to the Merkle-tree's uuid whereas *hash-type*, *encoding*, *raw-bytes* and *security* encapsulate the tree's fixed configuration.
-They are necessary for the client to configure their hashing-machine appropriately in order to verify the proof and become available as follows:
+They are necessary for the client to configure their hashing engine appropriately in order to verify the proof and become available as follows:

 .. code-block:: python